Leading Report: History

 The Leading Report Twitter account was created in May 2022.
 A corresponding website was later created in February 2023.
 The fact-checking website Science Feedback traced the website's ownership to two individuals named Jacob Cabe and Patrick Webb.
 Cabe is a former baseball athlete, while Webb is a car wash owner who is an admin of the Facebook group "Patriots for Trump" and has a history of promoting misinformation on social media.

 Misinformation and conspiracy theories

 Leading Report has promoted misinformation about COVID-19 vaccines, (Note: Misinformation about COVID-19 vaccines:) climate change denial and false claims of electoral fraud in the U.S., including the "ballot mule" conspiracy theory.
 It has also promoted the false claim that hydroxychloroquine is effective against COVID-19.
 The misinformation tracker NewsGuard gave Leading Report a score of 0/100, stating that it "severely violates basic journalistic standards".

-In October 2023, after the Gaza war started, Leading Report tweeted that Hamas claimed to have received support from Ukraine.
+In October 2023, Leading Report tweeted that Hamas claimed Ukraine sold them weapons used in the October 7 attacks against Israel.
 Hamas had not made such a statement.